 If you sell a capital asset, you might have to file additional forms with your federal tax return.

-Schedule D is used to calculate capital gains and losses, which are then recorded on Line 7 of Form 1040.
+Schedule D is used to calculate capital gains and losses, which are then recorded on Form 1040.
 Among other things, you can also report a capital loss carried forward from the previous year on Schedule D. You don’t have to file Schedule D if you:

 - Aren’t deferring any capital gain by investing in a qualified opportunity fund